The role of grain dynamics in determining the onset of sediment transport: Introduction

 \subsection{The role of grain dynamics}

-However, a theoretical description for $\Theta_c({\rm Re}_*)$ that includes ${\rm Re}_*$-dependent grain dynamics may be combined with such approaches to explain how beds could be stronger at low ${\rm Re}_*$.
+However, a theoretical description for $\Theta_c({\rm Re}_*)$ that includes ${\rm Re}_*$-dependent grain dynamics may be able to explain how beds could be stronger at low ${\rm Re}_*$.
 For example, grain motion can be temporary, as individual grains that are unstable at a particular shear force can find more stable locations.
 Depending on the preparation history of the bed, grains may move initially when a shear flow is applied, but the bed may grow stronger as grains search and find more stable configurations~\citep{kirchner1990,charru2004,lobkovsky2008,hong2015}.
-That is, mobilized grains can often find a more stable pocket than the original one and stop moving, and this effect is usually neglected in theoretical considerations.
+That is, mobilized grains can often find a more stable pocket than the original one and stop moving, and this effect is usually neglected in prior theoretical considerations.
 How does ${\rm Re}_*$ affect the dynamics of grains as they search for stability?
-How do the results of such a collective search compare to the Shields curve?
+How do the results of models that include the grains' search for collective stability compare to the Shields curve?
 This manuscript will address these two important questions.